straightway/peerspace/transport/documentation/Chunking.md

-# Peerspace Chunking
+# Straightway.Peerspace Chunking

-In peerspace, data on the [network layer](PeerspaceSoftwareLayers.md#Network Layer) is is transmitted in data chunks of fixed size.
-It is the responisbility of the [transport layer](PeerspaceSoftwareLayers.md#Transport Layer) to cut the data into chunks of this size and encrypt the chunks properly.
+In Straightway.Peerspace, data on the [network layer](../../network/README.md) is is transmitted in data chunks of fixed size.
+It is the responisbility of the [transport layer](../README.md) to cut the data into chunks of this size and encrypt the chunks properly.
 This document describes the data format of the chunks.